Analog Forever Magazine Issue 1 Artist Selection Announcement!

 Estevan Oriol is a photographer with a very special lens.
 Not the lens on his camera, but the lens with which he sees the world.
 For more than 25 years, his unique and authentic insight into the world of lowriders, hip hop and life in the inner city of Los Angeles, gives us a look at a world into which only he could offer with such perspective and personal truth.
-Armed with his camera and black and white film, Estevan shares his journey from hip hop tour manager for House of Pain and Cypress Hill to internationally renowned and published photographer in a way no one else could.
+Armed with his camera and black and white film, Estevan shares his journey from hip hop tour manager for House of Pain and Cypress Hill to an internationally renowned and published photographer in a way no one else could.

 ABOUT ANALOG FOREVER MAGAZINE

 Analog Forever Magazine is an online and print publisher of contemporary analog photography.
 Our mission is simple: we want to provide a global audience to photographers who use analog processes and techniques for their photographic work by giving them a voice via a biannual print photography journal, online features and interviews, monthly online exhibitions, and a community calendar.
 Our goal is to highlight the best of the best from the analog industry including artists, projects, galleries, and curators.